Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/index.md

 # **BlazerTech Character Management System**

 ## **Version 0.0.2**
-Easily create, manage, and customize pixel art characters!
+Easily create, manage, and customize sprite based characters!

 A comprehensive framework designed to handle both modular layered characters and simple unified characters.
 Providing an easy solution to create, use, animate and save/load characters in your Unity projects.